*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 - If you’re going any of the restaurants listed above, check if reservations are available.
 If not, be sure to get to the restaurant early if it’s a weekend.

-– Be patient while you’re paella is cooking.
-When you order your paella, it should take about 25-30 minutes.
+- Be patient while you’re paella is cooking.
+When you order your paella, it should take about 25-30 minutes, minimum.
+If the restaurant is busy, expect longer.
 So this is the time for tapas!
 Because eating a paella is a social event, order some appetizers: tapas, or raciónes (which are bigger portions of food).
-Maybe try a seafood dish like fried calamari, or croquetas?
+Maybe try a seafood dish like fried calamari, or croquetas (fried croquettes).

 - When your server arrives with your server, he or she will put it on the center of the table, or to the side.
 He may also ask you if you want him to serve it in each plate.
 Or you can do it yourself!

-– Sharing the goodies.
-Sometimes, you’ll just have 5 or 6 langoustines. be sure to be fair so that everyone gets one!
+- Share the goodies.
+Sometimes, you’ll just have 5 or 6 langoustines.
+Be sure to be fair so that everyone gets one!

-– A slice of lemon is usually on the side.
-You can’t just squeeze it on!
-You have to ask permission of the group if you want it squeezed.
+- A slice of lemon is usually served on the side.
+Ask permission of the group if you want it squeezed.
 Alternatively, if there are a few slices, you can squeeze it on your own dish.
 But don’t overdo it!
-A rounding squeeze is all you need.
+Just a hint of citrus-y lemon flavor is all you need.

-– Let’s say you can’t make it to any of the paella restaurants above.
-Welp, if you order a menu del día on a Thursday, you’ll often find paella as the main dish!
-Chance it if you want to try paella in Barcelona, and won’t get another chance!
+- Let’s say you can’t make it to any of the paella restaurants above.
+Welp, if you order a menu del día (fixed-price menu) on a Thursday, you’ll often find paella as the main dish.